ccallawa/alyvix_doc/test_case_building/designer_options.rst

 Designer Interface Options
 **************************

-Parameters and settings for Alyvix Designer are separated into those that affect an entire test case, and those that affect a specific component type for a group or component.
+The parameters and settings for Alyvix Designer are divided into those that affect an entire test case, and those that affect a specific component type for a group or component.

-All options shown in this panel are used during the execution of a test case, not when creating it.
+All options shown in this panel are used during the :ref:`execution <test_case_execution_top>` of a test case, not when creating it.

 .. note::